What are mosquitoes?

 Why do I have a mosquito problem?

-Mosquitoes will take up residence on any property with suitable places to breed, rest, and feed.
+Mosquitoes will take up residence on any Columbus property with suitable places to breed, rest, and feed.
 Females lay their eggs in standing water, vegetation in the water, on the ground in heavily wooded areas, inside tree cavities, and in areas that flood.
 Plant nectar is the primary food source for both male and female mosquitoes.
 Properties with lots of flowering vegetation are desirable to hungry mosquitoes.

 Where will I find mosquitoes?